UMANG13-coder/Neoapps.ai-Documentation/docs/private.md

+---
+id: private
-# Private - Increasing Server Capacity for Microservices
+title: Private - Increasing Server Capacity for Microservices
+sidebar_position: 8
+---

 Scaling your infrastructure is crucial for handling increased load on your microservices.
 Follow these steps to add more consumers and deployers.